 putterings what

-I cannot recall what caused me to malinger over the word “puttering” — was it the Sherwood Anderson appearance in The Seven Arts ? — and to engage in another of my trawlings.
+I cannot recall what initiated this malingering over the word “puttering” — was it the Sherwood Anderson appearance in The Seven Arts ? — this yet another engagement in these chronic trawlings.
 But this one is different.

 Gender and class enter into this.
 Maybe race.